Lazar's Patriots Mock Draft 2.0: Post-Combine, Drafting J.C. Jackson's Replacement a Likely Necessity - CLNS Media

 — Evan Lazar (@ezlazar) January 20, 2022

 With the Pats kicking the tires on true X wideouts like Anderson, Metchie projects as a Z receiver upgrade who can play inside or outside.
 By moving him around the formation, he can get isolated in space where his burst off the line and sharp changes of direction in his routes will lead to separation.
 Mac and Metchie made a killing at Alabama on vertical routes out of the slot for big plays as well.
 Metchie is a technically sound route-runner who has a knack for getting open and picking up YAC.
-He’d fit perfectly into a Julian Edelman-like role for the Patriots.

 Third Round, 68th overall: Wisconsin LB Leo Chenal